 The doctoral program provides students the rigorous preparation necessary for a successful career at a research-intensive academic institution and for leadership roles in the design and development of social welfare programs and policies.
 The program’s curriculum is designed to provide students with unparalleled methodological, conceptual, and statistical training in both quantitative and qualitative research.
 All students are paired with a research mentor who works collaboratively with the student throughout the program to ensure competency in core research, scholarship, and teaching areas.

-The Silver School’s three locations offer convenience, flexibility, and a range of options for the School’s MSW program.
+The Silver School’s four locations offer convenience, flexibility, and a range of options for the School’s MSW program.
 Students can study and have field placements in the heart of New York City or closer to home.
 Campuses are convenient to Rockland County, New York; Westchester County, New York; New Jersey; and Connecticut.

 - McSilver Institute for Poverty Policy and Research

 - Center for Latino Adolescent and Family Health

 - Center on Violence and Recovery

 - NYU-ECNU Social Work and Social Policy Research Institute

 Approximately 1,391 students were enrolled at the Silver School in fall 2015.